German Potato Salad

 BOILING THE POTATOES

-- The exact length of time of cooking time will depend on the size of the potatoes.
-If you use medium-sized white potatoes, stick a fork into the center of the potatoes to make sure they are soft and tender.
+3. The exact length of cooking time will depend on the size of the potatoes.
+If you use medium-sized white potatoes, stick a fork into the potatoes’ center to ensure they are soft and tender.

 BOILING THE EGGS

-- Remove the eggs from the fridge and allow them to sit at room temperature.
-Meanwhile, use a large pot, fill it with cold water and bring it to a boil.
+1. Remove the eggs from the fridge and allow them to sit at room temperature.
+Meanwhile, use a large pot, fill it with cold water, and bring it to a boil.
 When the water is boiling, use a spoon to gently place the eggs into the boiling.

-- Transfer the cooked eggs to a bowl of cold (preferably iced) water.
+3. Transfer the cooked eggs to a cold (preferably iced) water bowl.
 Chill for 1 minute.

 Finishing Prep and Making the dressing